BEVBert: Multimodal Map Pre-training for Language-guided Navigation: Method

 \subsection{Pre-training Model}

-We present the model architecture in Fig.~\ref{fig:arch}.
-It takes the hybrid map $(\mathbf{G}_t,\mathbf{M}_t)$ and an instruction $\mathbf{W}$ as inputs.
-A topological encoder and a metric map encoder first perform cross-modal reasoning, respectively.
-Their outputs are combined and fed into three pre-training tasks to learn navigation-oriented language-informed map representations.
+As presented in Fig.~\ref{fig:pipeline} (b), we then fed the hybrid map $(\mathbf{G}_t, \mathbf{M}_t)$ obtained in \S~\ref{sec:map} into a pre-training model to obtain multimodal map representations.
+The pre-training model contains a topo map encoder and a metric map encoder, which take the instruction $\mathbf{W}$ to fuse with $\mathbf{G}_t$ and $\mathbf{M}_t$ respectively.
+The outputs are later fed into three pre-training tasks to learn navigation-oriented multimodal map representations (\S~\ref{sec:pretrain}).